-Plymouth: Devon’s City Beside the Sea
+Plymouth, UK: Devon’s City Beside the Sea

 Smeaton's Tower on Plymouth Hoe